mgbizcom/RepData_PeerAssessment1/PA1_template.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ##       0    6780   10400    9350   12800   21200
 ```
 Imputing the missing data had a significant affect on both the first quartile and the mean, with little to no effect on the third quartile.
-In both cases, the fisrt quartile and median were significantly increased.
+In both cases, the first quartile and median were significantly increased.

 ---------------------------------------------------------------------
  Are there differences in activity patterns - weekdays vs weekends?